nitin27may/mean-docker/README.md

  3. Profile
  4. A complete CRUD example for Contact

-Also, It has sample code for Auth guard, services, http interceptors, resolver and JWT  imaplmenation
+Also, it has sample code for Auth guard, services, http interceptors, resolver and JWT implementation

-For folder structure details refer this link: [Frontend Folder Structure](/docs/angular-frontend-structure.md)
+For folder structure details refer this link: [Frontend Folder Structure] (/docs/angular-frontend-structure.md)

 **[Dockerfile for Production](/frontend/Dockerfile)**
 **[Dockerfile for Development](/frontend/debug.dockerfile)**